woocommerce/qit-documentation/docs/installation-setup/local-env-setup.md

 ## Next Steps

-- [Creating Custom E2E Tests](#): Learn how to scaffold and write your own tests to run in this environment.
+- [Creating Custom E2E Tests](../custom-tests/introduction.md): Learn how to scaffold and write your own tests to run in this environment.
-- [Running Tests Locally](#): Integrate custom tests into your workflow for continuous development and refinement.
+- [Running Tests Locally](../using-qit/running-tests-cli.md): Integrate custom tests into your workflow for continuous development and refinement.
-- [Advanced Configuration](#): Explore tunnels, custom handlers, and other advanced features for more complex test scenarios.
+- [Advanced Configuration](../advanced-usage/advanced-config-handlers.md): Explore tunnels, custom handlers, and other advanced features.